Ty Crawshay, Treforest Campus, lit up for Women's Day

 Each year on March 8th, International Women’s Day (or on the nearest week day), the Centre for Gender Studies in Wales presents a public lecture, the Ursula Masson Memorial Lecture, to celebrate the day and to commemorate its founder.

+She also set up, with Professor Jane Aaron, the Centre for Gender Studies in Wales.
 It is fitting, therefore, that the Memorial Lecture is given in her honour on International Women’s Day.